benmvp/slides/2022/connecttech/webdev.md

 NOTES:

 - Fast forward nearly 2 decades
-- Have my site: benmvp.com
+- I have my site: benmvp.com
-- Uses Gatsby for static site generation
+- It uses Gatsby for static site generation
   - Written all in React
-- Rather it be in Next.js, but that's another topic
+  - I'd Rather it be in Next.js, but that's another topic
 - It generates the static HTML pages
   - Just like I did by hand way back when
-- Uses TypeScript, GraphQL, Material UI, eslint & more!
+- It uses TypeScript, GraphQL (unfortunately), Material UI, eslint & more!
 - All to build a personal site!

 =====